 Advanced GCE (A-Level)

-Grade C at A Level In two of physics, chemistry, biology, physics/chemistry, geology, geography, applied mathematics, agricultural science, computer science
+Grade C in two of physics, chemistry, biology, physics/ chemistry, geology, geography, mathematics, applied mathematics, agricultural science, computer science.

 SL Grade 5 Mathematics

-HL Grade 5 in two of physics, chemistry, biology, physics/chemistry, geology, geography, applied mathematics, agricultural science, computer science
+HL Grade 5 in two of physics, chemistry, biology, physics/ chemistry, geology, geography, mathematics, applied mathematics, agricultural science, computer science.

 Click here for a full list of undergraduate fees.